FXF48-Mila/STAT342-Final/README.md

 # STAT342-Final

-By Yanting Hu, Liuyixin Shao, and Shuxin Zhang
+By Yanting Hu (https://github.com/YantingHuMn), Liuyixin Shao (https://github.com/FXF48-Mila), and Shuxin Zhang (https://github.com/shuxin-xin)

+This is a Public Showcase Repository.
+See the original repository with the actual commit history: https://github.com/shuxin-xin/STAT342-Final

 ## Introduction